foundations-fall-2016/session2/README.md

 ##Homework

 1. Incorporate the new float-based tabs into your Brooklyn Eats homework from last week.
+Upload your page(s) to your NYU account.